telerik/fiddler-everywhere-docs/compose-api-requests/api-requests-composer.md

 1. (Optional) Enter additional headers, parameters, and body if required.
 For example, common scenarios are to enter an authorization header, a **Content-type** header, or custom body data.
 Note that the request execution includes only checked headers.

     >important By default, the Fiddler Everywhere client will add a `User-Agent` header with the `Fiddler Everywhere` value.
-This header lets servers and network peers identify the application, the operating system, the vendor, and/or the version of the requesting user agent.
+This header lets servers and network peers identify the application, the operating system, the vendor, or the version of the requesting user agent.

 1. Click **Execute** to send the composed API request.